CHH/spark-http-utils/README.md

 }
 ```

-You can already use this to composer middlewares and applications which
+You can already use this to compose middlewares and applications which
 implement the [HttpKernelInterface][]:

 ```php